 In the Montagne Noire village of Labastide Esparbaïrenque, this three-storey stonebuilt cottage was fully renovated in 2014.
 Tastefully furnished and thoughtfully equipped, it has bags of character.
-There's a big kingsize bed, wifi internet access, and your pet is welcome.
+There's a big kingsize bed, wifi inteaccess, and your pet is welcome.

 Labastide is one of the famous 'villages percheés' of La Mongane Noire.
 In the heart of great walking country, there are two restaurants in nearby Roquefère, 2.5km, and a swimming lake within a 10 minute drive.

 You could book via a site which charges an extra "service fee", typically 12 to 15%.
 Book direct with us to avoid this.
 It's the same property and the same owner, but for less.

 The front door enters the middle floor, where there's a compact kitchen, a dining table, and a living area with an easy chair and a sofa (which folds out to make a bed).
 There's a tv with Chromecast (requires a smartphone with Google home app), and a freestanding woodburner to keep you warm if you're here in the cooler months.